5-A solved problem for Load combination.

 The same solved problem for Load combination-ASD.

-The corresponding combination for all the cases from 1 to 8 is shown in the slide based on ASD.
+The corresponding combination for all cases 1-8 is shown on the slide based on ASD.

-The sixth and seventh load combinations are not applicable since no W or E loads.
+The sixth and seventh load combinations are not applicable since there are no W or E loads.

 Part 3 of the solved problem.

-We note that for combinations 3& 4, the S value of =20 kips is larger than the value of LR, which is 19 kips.
+We note that for combinations 3& 4, the S value of 20 kips is larger than the LR value of 19 kips.

 The S value will be used in those combinations.
-There are no values for wind earthquake load or rain.
-The maximum value or the R will be greater or equal to 158.80 kips.
+There are no values for wind, earthquake load, or rain.
+The maximum value of R will be greater than or equal to 158.80 kips.

 Parts c and d for ASD design.

-An extract from the ACI 318 from the LRFD load combination cases matches with the ASCE -7.
+An extract from ACI 318 on LRFD load combination cases matches ASCE 7.

 Table 5.3.1 for load combinations.